mikependon/RepoDB.NET/pages/operations/binarybulkmerge.md

 ### Use Case

-This method is very useful if you would like to merge multiple rows into the database in a very speedy manner.
+This method is very useful if you would like to merge multiple rows towards the database in a very speedy manner.
 It is high-performant in nature as it is using the real bulk operation natively from the Npgsql library (via the [NpgsqlBinaryImporter](https://www.npgsql.org/doc/api/Npgsql.NpgsqlBinaryImporter.html) class).

-If you are working to merge range of rows from 1000 or beyond, then use this method over the [MergeAll](/operation/mergeall) operation.
+If you are working to merge range of rows from 1000 or more, then use this method over the [MergeAll](/operation/mergeall) operation.

 ### Special Arguments